yagomouro/alura-studies/README.md

-An application that helps in studies, developed in an Alura course!
+An application that helps in studies, developed in an Alura course, using React, Typescript and Css Modules